GoogleCloudPlatform/cloud-builders/README.md

 # Google Cloud Container Builder official builder images

-This repository contains official builder source code for use with the [Google Cloud Container Builder API](https://cloud.google.com/container-builder/docs/).
+This repository contains source code for official builders used with the [Google Cloud Container Builder API](https://cloud.google.com/container-builder/docs/).

 Pre-built images are available at `gcr.io/cloud-builders/...` and include: